 A trust is an estate-planning tool that allows you or a legal representative to manage your assets during your lifetime and distribute them or the income from the assets to your beneficiaries after your death.
 You can additionally use a trust to provide resources to one or more parties with special needs without compromising their access to government benefits.

-A trust established to distribute assets of your estate upon your death—or the death of you and your spouse—helps your beneficiaries avoid the probate process, expediting asset distribution.
+A trust that's established to distribute the assets of your estate upon your death—or the death of you and your spouse—helps your beneficiaries avoid the probate process, expediting asset distribution.